guillaumekoenig/guillaumekoenig.github.io/src/distributed-systems-consistency.md

 "The impeachment motion needed the approval of eight of the 108 MPs in his People's Power Party for the necessary two-thirds majority.
 But in the end all except three chose not to vote, and it did not even reach quorum."

 I never really thought about what a quorum referred to despite reading about it in distributed system contexts.
 It's a term used when a group votes for a motion.
 It refers to the fraction of the group required to be present, above which the session can proceed.
-The motion is accepted if a majority (usually more than two-thirds, or more than half) of the quorum votes in favor (regardless of how many did vote).
+The motion is accepted if a majority (usually two-thirds or half) of the quorum votes in favor (regardless of how many did vote).

 South Korea has 300 MPs, the quorum is usually a minimum of 151 members.
 Impeachment is a special case where there's a two-thirds voting *threshold* of the entire assembly (likened to a quorum in the news piece, but not quire an accurate use of the word): 192+3 votes didn't reach the minimum 200 votes threshold.